 - Opportunities for Spiritual Ministry and Programs

 As a family progresses through the six phases of sponsorship, the allocation of funds will change while the monthly sponsorship fee remains the same.
 Below is a pie graph that shows how the monthly fee is disbursed during the first four phases of sponsorship.
-When a family reaches phase five, they begin to support themselves while transitioning out of sponsorship, and an increased percentage of the monthly fee is allocated away from basic needs into other areas on the graph.
+When a family reaches phase five, they begin to support themselves and an increased percentage of the monthly fee is allocated away from basic needs into other areas of support on the graph.

-Once a family reaches phase six, their sponsorship ends.
-However, the family continues to have access to supportive programs such as being a part of self-help groups, community programming and the health clinic.
-The children will transfer into an educational sponsorship as needed and continue their involvement in after-school tutoring and other youth programs.
+Once a family reaches phase six, the' family sponsorship' ends and the parent(s) no longer receives support for basic needs, and the children are transfered into an 'educational sponsorship'.
+In phase six, the parent(s) continue to have access to supportive programs such as being a part of self-help groups, trainings, family and community programming and family health services.
+The children transfer into an educational sponsorship and continue their involvement in school, after-school tutoring and other youth programs.
+Upon graduation from high school, they have opportunity to apply for a post-secondary sponsorship.

 HFK Family Sponsorship - Phases 1 - 4